1927 Michigan Wolverines football team: Week 4: Ohio State

-On October 22, 1927, Michigan defeated Ohio State 21-0 in the official dedication game for Michigan Stadium.
+On October 22, 1927, Michigan defeated Ohio State 21–0 in the official dedication game for Michigan Stadium.
 Before the game began, the Governors of Michigan (Fred W. Green) and Ohio (A. Victor Donahey) and other dignitaries followed the two university bands onto the field for the playing of "The Star-Spangled Banner".
 The Michigan Alumnus reported that the game was played before a crowd of 85,000 spectators and described the day as follows: "As a football spectacle, of course, it wholly surpassed anything in Michigan history.
 Ann Arbor flung open its gates to a horde of visitors nearly triple the size of its own population-and the new stadium swallowed them by two o'clock in the afternoon."
 Planes flew overhead throughout the game, prompting the Detroit Free Press to declare: "It is about time an end is put to this practice of free lance air men of picking courses over crowded areas.
 Any kind of a spill while any one of the fliers was above a stadium might have meant a hundred deaths."

 All three Michigan touchdowns were scored on passes from left end Bennie Oosterbaan to left halfback Louis Gilbert.
 Gilbert also kicked all three points after touchdown, claiming responsibility for all of Michigan's 21 points.
-The first touchdown came in the second quarter on a pass than went 25 yards in the air with Gilbert then running the remaining 15 yards with the ball.
+The first touchdown came in the second quarter on a pass that went 25 yards in the air with Gilbert then running the remaining 15 yards with the ball.
 The second touchdown in the third quarter came on a pass from Oosterbaan to Gilbert that covered 38 yards.

 Michigan's starting lineup against Ohio State was Oosterbaan (left end), Otto Pommerening (left tackle), John Palmeroli (left guard), Alan Bovard (center), Ray Baer (right guard), Norman Gabel (right tackle), Herman Nyland (right end), Leo Hoffman (quarterback), James Miller (left halfback), Gilbert (right halfback), and George Rich (fullback).

 Week 5: at Illinois

-On October 29, 1927, Michigan traveled to Champaign, Illinois, and lost its first game of the season losing to Illinois by a 14-0 score.
+On October 29, 1927, Michigan traveled to Champaign, Illinois, and lost its first game of the season losing to Illinois by a 14–0 score.
 Michigan played without its backfield star, Louis Gilbert, who was injured the prior week when he threw three touchdown passes against Ohio State.
 The first Illinois touchdown followed a fumble by Gilbert's replacement, William Puckelwartz, at Michigan's seven-yard line.
 Illinois' halfback Timm ran around the end for the touchdown.

 Michigan's starting lineup against Illinois was Bennie Oosterbaan (left end), Frank Harrigan (left tackle), John Palmeroli (left guard), Alan Bovard (center), Ray Baer (right guard), Norman Gabel (right tackle), Herman Nyland (right end), Leo Hoffman (quarterback), James F. Miller (left halfback), Puckelwartz (right halfback), and George Rich (fullback).